hisriram96/blog/_posts/2024-04-04-Configure-client-authentication-using-Nginx.md

 2. Create a CSR (Certificate Signing Request) for root certificate and self-sign it

-   Generate the Certificate Signing Request (CSR).
-The CSR is a public key that is given to a CA when requesting a certificate.
-The CA issues the certificate for this specific request.

-   We will be prompted for the password for the root key, and the organizational information for the custom CA such as Country/Region, State, Org, OU, and the fully qualified domain name (this is the domain of the issuer).
+   > Please note that the CN (Common Name) of the root certificate must be different from that of the server certificate.
+In this example, the CN for the issuer is `example.com` and the server certificate's CN is `www.example.com`.

    ```bash
    openssl req -new -sha256 -key root.key -out root.csr